 A security researchers’ team claims to have found a publicly accessible database that exposes the information on over 80 million U.S. households which is nearly 65 percent of the total number of American households.
-The unsecured database has been discovered by VPNMentor’s research team that is lead by the hacktivists Ran Locar and Noam Rotem and includes 24 GB of extremely detailed information about the individual homes that includes their full names, addresses, ages and as well as birthdates.
+The unprotected database has been discovered by VPNMentor’s research team that is lead by the hacktivists Ran Locar and Noam Rotem and includes 24 GB of extremely detailed information about the individual homes that includes their full names, addresses, ages and as well as birthdates.

 The massive database that is hosted on a Microsoft cloud server also bears coded information that has been noted in numerical values which the researcher believed to correlate to homeowners’ gender, income bracket, marital status and the dwelling type.
 It is of great fortune that the unprotected database does not contain the passwords, payment card information and / or social security numbers related to any of the affected American households.